rishiakkala/queuectl/README.md

 ![QueueCTL Dashboard](media/dashboard1.png)
 ![QueueCTL Dashboard](media/dashboard2.png)

-> **📸 To add your screenshot:** Take a screenshot of the dashboard at `http://localhost:5000` and save it as `screenshots/dashboard.png` in your project folder.

 **Dashboard Features:**
 - 📊 Real-time job count by state
 - 📋 Sortable job list with filters